Released: 2013, Wiley

 I really enjoyed reading about his hobbies and other non-musical passions like playing tennis, collecting Ferraris, rare guitars and expensive time-pieces.
 Yngwie clears up many misconceptions about him while admitting he understands where those stories originated from.
 My respect and admiration for the man only grew as he articulated his philosophy and view about being an artist.
 Some of the technical stuff went over my head but the section about him writing and performing his album CONCERTO SUITE FOR ELECTRIC GUITAR AND ORCHESTRA IN E FLAT MINOR OPUS 1 was fascinating.
 It was also equally enjoyable and eye-opening to learn how often he was ripped off by unscrupulous managers...three times in fact until he finally figured out how to control his art by creating his own company Rising Force Records.
 He pretty much covered it all tours, albums, industry, his marriages and of course music.

 If you, dear readers, will indulge me for a moment I'll finish my review of RELENTLESS by stating that to me, Yngwie J. Malmsteen is the epitome of everything good about Metal; obsessive performances, speed, energy, vitality and innovation and virtuosity.
 He is a maker of countless careers as he shepherds dozens of young talented Metal artists to greater fame.
-He is the last of the true 'Rock Gods' with a mansion in paradise, a collection of sports cars, trophy-wives, leather pants, open-neck shirts, flashy jewelry, a giant lions name flowing in the mind, all combined with swagger of a musical genius who has the raw skill to back it up as evidenced by the multiple gold and platinum albums he has created over the past 30 years.
+He is the last of the true 'Rock Gods' with a mansion in paradise, a collection of sports cars, trophy-wives, leather pants, open-neck shirts, flashy jewelry, a giant lions mane of hair flowing in the mind, all combined with swagger of a musical genius who has the raw skill to back it up as evidenced by the multiple gold and platinum albums he has created over the past 30 years.
 Now he can add author to his list of artistic accomplishments and his story is truly unique and inspirational and he captures it all in his memoir, RELENTLESS.
 I hope he writes another book because as he was famously quoted, 'Less is not more.
 More is more'! and I want to read more about Yngwie J. Malmsteen.